-Build balance needed for hopping and skipping while stomping and catching.
-See how high you can catapult the bean bags through the air before catching them, working on eye hand coordination and catching skills.
+Build the balance needed for hopping and skipping while stomping and catching.
+See how high you can catapult the bean bags through the air before catching them, working on eye-hand coordination and catching skills.

 Play catch and practice throwing, while building hand strength and eye-hand coordination skills.
 To increase the challenge, try standing on some pillows or squishy surfaces to challenge balance and postural control!

-According to the experts at NAPA Center, these 5 gross motor toys listed above are some of the best for improving gross motor skills.
+According to the pediatric therapist experts at NAPA Center, these 5 gross motor toys listed above are some of the best for helping your toddler or child improve gross motor skills.
 We hope you found them fun and useful!